 Symptoms of bloating in cattle

 If cows are bloated, surely they feel discomfort in their bodies.
 Certainly, cows will behave differently than usual.
+Treat bloat in cattle as soon as possible.
+If bloat is not treated quickly, it can lead to death.

 Supposedly, farmers who are painstaking with their cattle will immediately see the difference in behavior.